chin-rcip/collections-model/docs/tm/current/02-introduction.md

 In this context, CHIN elected to work with the [CIDOC CRM ontology](http://www.cidoc-crm.org/versions-of-the-cidoc-crm).
 Because it has been developed by the [International Council of Museums](https://icom.museum/en/) (ICOM) for museums and with their needs in mind, it is by far the most used within this field.
 For this reason and because it is under ICOM’s custody through the special interest group dedicated to it ([CIDOC Conceptual Reference Model Special Interest Group, CRM SIG](http://network.icom.museum/cidoc/working-groups/crm-special-interest-group/)), CIDOC CRM also appears to be a sustainable choice.
 It is regularly updated and adapted to the needs of said community, thus offering a rich and precise framework to work with.
 Finally, as an event-based ontology, it is suited to adequately represent both Actors and Objects by linking instances (people, objects, etc.) together through events that can be situated in time and space.

-Relationships are amongst the most difficult events to represent in CIDOC CRM as their complexity renders many patterns suitable to represent a single event.
+The complex variety of human activity documented in relation to actors is a significant challenge to represent accurately and semantically.
+For instance, social relationships are amongst the most difficult events to represent in CIDOC CRM as their complexity renders many patterns suitable to represent a single event.
+While the event modelling of CIDOC CRM provides the means in principle to represent such information, in practice the modelling developed there has a strong focus on the history of objects through time.
 As such, treating the Actors Facet first seems to be preferable considering the Objects Facet will be more in line with what CIDOC CRM is usually utilised for: representing data pertaining to heritage or historical objects.

 More information about CIDOC CRM can be found on their [website](http://www.cidoc-crm.org/).